~ a short story

 “An extinct species of reptilians.
 From the fourth era,” Aze said, instantaneously recovering the intel from the Net.
 It was buried deeper than he usually had to go.

 “Yes… They were driven into extinction many, many years ago.
 Aeons ago.
 Most people don’t even remember they ever existed.
 In fact, they were scrubbed from most history as it is taught by the Corps.
 For good reason… Good to them, at least,” Jax looked over to their culprits, who talked quietly with their TerraCor inside man.
-To Aze, they looked vaguely related.
+The happy boy.
+To Aze, from their faces and skin tones, they all looked vaguely related.

-“TerraCor, those hundreds of years ago, used the Gyremmians to mine for dope on Soma.”
+“TerraCor, those hundreds of years ago, used the Gyremmians to mine for dope on Soma,” Jax stated.

 “Soma,” Aze said, finally understanding.
 “The Heaven-in-Hell-Planet.”

 “That’s right.
 ‘Used.’
 Eh, enslavement is a better word.
 The Gyre people were the only humanoids with a natural enough resistance to survive in such harsh climates.
-For long enough to do the work.”
+For long enough to do the work anyway.”

 “To mine for pleasure drugs such as Boogie, Vapor, Nitro.
 ‘Dope’ as you say.”